Opportunities for your students to discover LJMU

 We offer a range of subject-based taster days, throughout the year, as well as more individual student shadowing opportunities, enabling prospective students to spend ‘a day in the life’ of one our current undergraduates.
 Our large team of student advocates are also able to deliver workshops and presentations in schools, providing more information about the course they are studying as well as student life in general.
 See below for some of the great events that we have run over the years.

-ue to the current situation with Covid-19, we are currently unable to offer any ‘on-site’ outreach events.
+Due to the current situation with COVID-19, we are currently unable to offer any ‘on-site’ outreach events.
 However, as a team we are committed to offering the best possible opportunities for students interested in sport and exercise science.
 Throughout the last 18 months, we have continued to offer opportunities to engage with the School of Sport and Exercise Sciences via online webinars and events.
 We will continue to offer virtual opportunities, such as bespoke talks and subject insight sessions to schools and colleges across the UK.
 We will review our on-site policy throughout the first semester of the 21/22 academic year, with a view to return to on-campus events in Spring 2022.

 Here Come the Girls 2020…The future of Sport and Exercise Sciences

 The School of Sport and Exercise Sciences invited 60 female pupils to attend an event to celebrate international Women’s Day 2020.
 The 'Here Come the Girls: The Future of Sport and Exercise Science' is now in its second year and is led by female academic staff and supported by wider academic staff, technicians and Postgraduate Research Students as a whole.